-Lorocacting accumulation Dick Reasons and Financial Effect Level of uncertainty Potential Consequence of Uncertainty Risk That Council will not incur additional costs more than budgeted for the Marton Rail Hub project.
+Forecasting assumption Risk Reasons and Financial Effect of Uncertainty Level of uncertainty Potential Consequence of Officertainty R isk That Council will not incur additional costs than budgeted for the Marton Rail Hub project.
 That Council incurs unbudgeted costs related to the project.
 The Plan Change process is now complete.
-Unbudgeted costs would only be incurred following a Council decision on its role in Medium Low The funding budget for in the 2024-34 period is part of the infrastructure associated with the project. the project moving forward.
-It is unlikely that Council would agree to Due to the incertainty of Council's ongoing role in the project there are no ongoing costs budgeted for the project. significant ongoing costs associated with the project.
-DW .
-Data source: Council data.
-5 Council performance Liaise with Iwi and Māori - that there will be on-going inclusion and engagement with Iwi in our District and The urgency and extent of engagement will be viewed differently by Council and lwi: proposals for change may The Ngāti Apa claim was settled in 2010.
+Unbudgeted costs would only be incurred following a Council decision on its role in Medium Low The funding budget for in the 2024-34 period is part of the infrastruture associated with the project. the project moving forward.
+It is unlikely that Council would agree to Due to the incertainty of Council's ongoing role in the project there are no ongoing costs budgeted for the project. significant ongoing costs associated with the project. w Data source: Council data.
+5 Council performance Liaise with lwi and Māori - that there will be on-going inclusion and engagement with lwi in our District and Māori in our The urgency and extent of engagement will be viewed differently by Council and lwi: proposals for change may The Ngāti Apa claim was settled in 2010.
 The Ngāti Rangi claims were settled in 2017.
-WAI 2180 (concerning iwi around Low Medium Māori in our communities.
+It is anticipated that WAI 2180 Low Medium communities.
 Data source: Internal Council data.
 Internal staff resource dedicated to iwi liaison, Te Roopuu Ahi Kaa Komiti. create tension and ill-feeling which will be counter- productive.
 Joint ventures (Council and Iwi) may fail.
 Iwi intend to use the Mana Whakahono a Rohe process.
-The extent of Council's on-going commitment in the Ngāti Rangi settlement over the Whangaehu River has yet to be determined.
-Taihape and Mokai Patea) are still be worked through.
+The extent of on-going Council's commitment in the Ngati Rangi settlement over the Whangaehu River has yet to be determined. (concerning lwi around Taihape and Mokai Patea) will be settled before 2022.
 There is certainty on the extent to which Ngāti Apa, whose Waitangi claims are settled, will seek to collaborate and partner with the Council.
-Lo DW .
-Skills Shortage: Council will be able to secure the right skills to implement planned programmes.
+However, there is still uncertainty with how Ngāti Rangi will seek to collaborate and partner with the Council.
+L ow Skills Shortage: Council will be able to secure the right skills to implemented planned programmes.
 That there will be a problem being competitive in securing critical skills to keep the Council's planned activities on track.
-The 2020 covid response created new ways of working that allows rural and provincial councils to become more Medium High Data source: Council processes.
-Council has implemented a number of incentives to be a desirable employer (e.g. flexible work, benefits, remote solutions). attractive to work in.
-Council has developed a workplace culture in order to incentivise potential new staff. Мес dium
+The 2020 covid response created new ways of working that allows rural and provincial councils to become more attractive to Medium High Data source: Council processes.
+Council has implemented a number of incentives to be a desirable employer (e.g. flexible work.
+Benefits, remote solutions) 33 work in.
+Council is developing a workplace culture and interest in order to incentivise potential new staff. work in.
+Council is developing a workplace culture and interest in order to incentivise dium